The Wizard

 • Your unarmed attacks and attacks made with a metallic weapon inflict an extra 1 point of electrical damage.

 • Each time you study this book, choose a tool or household item.
-You create an electrical version of it that can only be powered by you.
+You create an electrical version of it that can only be powered by you and gives you advantage.

 • Roll 1D4, you gain the following spell: 1.
 Cloak of Electricity, 2.
 Reanimate, 3.
 Spark of Life, 4.
 Yakob’s Ladder